google/dynamic-video-depth/README.md

-2. Cast the videos as images, and put them under `./datafiles/shutterstock/images`, and rename them to match the file names in `./datafiles/shutterstock/triangulation`.
+2. Cast the videos as images, put them under `./datafiles/shutterstock/images`, and rename them to match the file names in `./datafiles/shutterstock/triangulation`.
 Note that not all frames are triangulated; time stamp of valid frames are recorded in the triangulation file name.

 2. Run `python ./scripts/preprocess/shutterstock/generate_frame_midas.py` to pack per-frame data.